While South Africa is among the highest-ranking crime spots in the world, art theft remains relatively low in the country.

 Colman shares top tips on how art collectors can protect their high value collectibles from art jacking.

-Individuals who have single high value art works or a collection of pieces should consider placing their contents insurance on cover with a specialist insurer who understands the unique risks associated with collectables, to avoid costly surprises at claims stage.
+Individuals who have single high-value artworks or a collection of pieces should consider placing their contents insurance cover with a specialist insurer who understands the unique risks associated with collectables, to avoid costly surprises at claims stage.

 Ensure that each art collectable is correctly insured at insurance replacement value and review this valuation frequently.
 Art prices tend to fluctuate widely based on their perceived collectability, the success or death of an artist, and exchange rate fluctuations.

 Additional reporting by Reuters and Old Mutual.